- Opt to trek the 1-Day Inca Trail, an excellent option for those wanting to experience trekking in Peru, but don’t want to do the full four days.

 FLOODING & LANDSLIDES: The wet season in Peru is from November to April.
 During this time it can be rainy or even snow heavily in the Andes.
 There have been occasions of torrential rains and flooding in some parts of the country, including Cusco.
 During the wet season landslides and inclement weather can cause disruption to road and rail travel as well as trekking and hiking routes.
 These can include Cusco, the routes to Machu Picchu and the north of Peru.
 EARTHQUAKES: Peru is in an active earthquake zone and there are frequent tremors.
 If in a building when an earthquake strikes keep away from the windows and make your way to the safe zones marked in most buildings with an ‘S’ sign.
 If you are outside keep away from buildings and other areas where objects, like trees or power lines, could fall.

 While we always endeavour to provide the best possible holiday experience, due to the nature of travel and the areas we visit sometimes things can and do go wrong.
 Should any issue occur while you are on your trip, it is imperative that you discuss this with your group leader or our local representative straight away so that they can do their best to rectify the problem and save any potential negative impact on the rest of your trip.
 We recognise that there may be times when your group leader/local partner may not be able to resolve a situation to your satisfaction - if this is the case, please ask the leader to speak to their direct manager.
 You may also choose to provide details in your online feedback, which we ask you to complete within 30 days of the end of your trip.
 Please do be aware that it is very difficult for us to provide any practical help after the trip is completed, so informing us while still travelling will give us the opportunity to resolve the issue in real-time.
-BOOKING ENQUIRIES / ISSUES For general enquiries or questions about your booking, please contact your agent or adventure specialist, or visit us at: http://www.intrepidtravel.com/au/contact-us CRISES AND EMERGENCIES In the case of a genuine crisis or emergency please contact our local ground representative on the number below (remember to drop the +xx country code if you are calling from within the country): While in Chile and Argentina contact: +56 9 7964 8594 While in Uruguay or Brazil contact: +55 2 199618 2018 Alternatively, the operations office located in Peru +51 99605 5559 (PEAK DMC South America) Intrepid's Local Operator: +56 9 7964 8594
+For general contact details please use the following page: http://www.intrepidtravel.com/ourtrips/contact/ In case of a genuine crisis or emergency, you can reach our local office on the number below: Intrepid's Local Operator: +51 940 512 701 / +51 996 055 559 Intrepid's Local Operator Peru: +51 996 055 559 / +51 940 512 701

 The style of accommodation indicated in the day-to-day itinerary is a guideline only and may change.
 On some occasions, alternative arrangements may need to be made due to the lack of availability of rooms in our preferred accommodation.
 In these cases, we will use a similar standard of accommodation.
 Throughout the trip, we request that our properties prepare rooms in time for our arrival, especially if we're arriving prior to normal check-in time.
 However, this isn't always possible which means we won't be able to check-in immediately on arrival at some hotels.
 Instead, we can store our luggage and explore our new destination or on some trips, have use of shared day rooms until all rooms are available.
-Due to limited time and energy supply in some places, please be prepared for some cold showers.
+PERU Due to local energy supply and infrastructure issues, please be prepared for some cold showers while travelling in Peru.

 Travel insurance is compulsory on all our trips for those travelling internationally.
 We require that at a minimum you are covered for medical expenses including emergency repatriation.
 If you are travelling within your home country or region please confirm before travel that you are entitled to access the public medical system easily should an accident occur.
 We strongly recommend all travellers have a policy that also covers personal liability, cancellation, curtailment and loss of luggage or personal effects.
 For international trips, you will not be permitted to join the group until evidence of travel insurance and the insurance company's 24-hour emergency contact number has been sighted by your leader.
 If you have credit card insurance your group leader will require details of the participating insurer/underwriter, the level of coverage, policy number, and emergency contact number rather than the bank's name and your credit card details.
 Please contact your bank for these details prior to arriving in-country.
-Travellers who reside within the European Union or Switzerland receive basic international health insurance, so travel insurance is not mandatory under European Union Law.
-However, as this does not cover situations such as emergency rescues, private health care, or repatriation to their home country, comprehensive travel insurance is strongly recommended.
-European Union or Swiss travellers who decline travel insurance when travelling outside of their home region must sign a Travel Insurance Waiver Form at the Group Meeting.
+For travellers who reside within the European Union, Switzerland or USA the requirement to purchase travel insurance cannot be compulsory.
+However the purchase of travel insurance is still highly recommended, and travellers from these regions who decline travel insurance when travelling outside of their home region must sign a Travel Insurance Waiver Form at the Group Meeting, recognizing personal responsibility for emergency medical and repatriation costs should they arise.
 For assistance with travel insurance or other services, please visit the link below: https://www.intrepidtravel.com/booking-resources/our-services

 As you travel on a group trip you will be exposed to all the pleasures and maybe some of the frustrations of travelling in a group.
 Your fellow travellers will probably come from all corners of the world and likely a range of age groups too.
 We ask you to be understanding of the various needs and preferences of your group - patience with your fellow travellers is sometimes required for the benefit of everyone's travel experience.
 Remember too that you have responsibilities to the group.
 If you are requested to be at a place at a certain time, ensure that you don't keep the rest of the group waiting.
 We have found time and time again that the very best trips we operate are those where the dynamics within the group work well - this takes just a little effort on your part.
 Due to privacy reasons, we are unable to provide you with contact details and any personal information about your fellow travellers booked on your trip prior to departure.
-SOLO TRAVELLERS This is the beauty of our style of travel: many of our travellers join because they are travelling solo and want to meet and share experiences with like-minded people.
-We pair up solo travellers with another traveller of the same gender as per your passport or the information we have in our booking system, so if you identify differently from the gender marker on your passport, please let us know in advance.
-We also have a Single Supplement available on most trips for travellers who prefer to have their own room.
+SOLO TRAVELLERS The beauty of our style of travel is that it caters to travellers who are travelling solo and who want to meet and share experiences with like-minded people.
+On our trips rooming is organised on a twin-share basis.
+We pair up solo travellers with another traveller of the same gender as per the gender marker on each of their passports.
+As a responsible tour operator, we strive to create a safe and inclusive environment for everyone.
+In the case that your gender identity differs from what is indicated on your passport, please contact us so that we can discuss rooming options with you.
+We also have an optional single supplement available on most trips for travellers who prefer to have their own room.
 Please note that this only applies to accommodation during the tour.
-Pre-trip and post-trip accommodation booked through us will on a single room basis.
-Some of our itineraries have accommodation booked on an open gender, multi-share basis and where applicable this will be specified in our Essential Trip Information.
+Pre-trip and post-trip accommodation booked through us will be on a single room basis.
+On a small selection of itineraries some accommodations are booked on an open gender, multi-share basis (for example on a felucca in Egypt or an overnight train in Vietnam).
+In those instances it will clearly be stated in our Essential Trip Information prior to booking and travelling.

+ITINERARY CHANGES Our itineraries are updated regularly throughout the year based on customer feedback and to reflect the current situation in each destination.
+The information included in this Essential Trip Information may therefore differ from when you first booked your trip.
+It is important that you review this information prior to travel so that you have the latest updates.
+Due to weather, local conditions, transport schedules, public holidays, or other factors, further changes may be necessary to your itinerary once in-country.
+The order and timing of included activities in each location may also vary seasonally to ensure our travellers have the best experience.
+Your tour leader will keep you up to date with any such changes once on tour.
 OPTIONAL ACTIVITIES A selection of optional activities that have been popular with past travellers are listed in the day-to-day itinerary.
 This isn't an exhaustive list and should be used as a guide only for some of what might be available.
 Prices are approximate, are for entrance only, and don’t include transport to and from the sites or local guides unless indicated.
 All activities are subject to availability, and maybe on a join-in basis.
 It may not be possible to do all the activities listed in the time available at each destination, so some pre-planning for what you are most interested in is advised.
 When it's recommended that travellers pre-book these activities, look for a note in the Special Information section of the day-to-day itinerary.
 For most, they can either be organised independently on the day, or let your leader know you are interested in the Group Meeting and they can assist.
 Where activities are considered medium or high risk, we work with operators whose safety and credentials we have sighted and assessed.
 Although it is possible that you may find the same activity cheaper with another operator on the ground, we cannot vouch for the safety or quality of that operator.
 Medium and high-risk activities not listed above have not been assessed by us and as such our staff and leaders are unable to assist you with organising these activities.
 Activities that contravene our Responsible Travel policies are also not listed.
 Please remember that the decision to partake in any activity not listed is at your own discretion and risk.
 DEMONSTRATIONS & STRIKES: Demonstrations and protests, often in response to local labour or social issues, occur regularly in Peru.
 National strikes can be called at short notice and can cause disruption to road networks leading to inevitable itinerary changes.
 We will do everything possible for these changes to be at little or no extra cost; however in such circumstances we find that travellers may need to use their contingency funds to cover the costs of itinerary changes.
-HEAVY RAIN ON THE INCA TRAIL If it rains heavily for a number of consecutive days, the terrain at the third campsite (Wiñaywayna) can become unstable, increasing the danger of landslides and making it unsafe to camp.
-This occurs mostly during the wet season (December to March) although it can also happen at any time of the year.
-Your trekking guide may assess that it's safer to spend the third night in a hotel in Aguas Calientes (Machu Picchu), or if available, to camp at Puente Ruinas campsite.
-You may need to use your contingency funds to cover any additional costs.
-An letter can be provided for lodging a travel insurance claim for these costs.

 Hotel (20 nights)